-12. Sales to or from any railroad, telephone, electric, gas,
+12. Sales to or from any railroad, telephone, electric, gas, pipeline or other utility company,

-13. Sales to or from any church, lodge, parochial school, benevolent, fraternal, educational institution or any other legal tax exempt organization.
+13. Sales to or from any church, lodge, parochial school, benevolent, fraternal, educational institution or any other

-14. Sales to or by administrator.
-Sales can be used in some instances with written authorization from Department of Revenue.
-Executors, guardians, receivers or trustees in bankruptcy, decrees and referees.
+14. Sales to or by administrator, Sales can be used in some instances with written authorization from Department of Revenue.
+Executors, guardians, receivers or trustees in bank-